 If you plan on buying country property you must make sure there is an adequate supply of fresh, potable water before agreeing on a down payment.
 To find out if there’s water on your off-grid property there are a few things you should look into.

-Assessing your future country property is imperative before singing the papers and it will help you discover if there’s water on your off-grid property and if you made a good choice.
+Assessing your future country property is imperative before singing the papers.
+It will help you discover if there’s water on your off-grid property and if you made a good choice.
 Sure, you might develop a water system, but this can be a time-consuming effort and it will cost you, more or less, depending on where your property is located.

 Look for existing water systems